AKXAT/hashnode-blogs/ckjv9zrzi06npces1fha934u6.md

 ## What are Stacks?
 a stack is an abstract data type that serves as a collection of elements, with two main principal operations: **Push**, which adds an element to the collection, and **Pop**, which removes the most recently added element that was not yet removed.
-This is know as **Last In First Out** or **LIFO**.
+This is known as **Last In First Out** or **LIFO**.

  [Big O complexity](https://carboncoffee.hashnode.dev/big-o-notation-quick-recap)  for Pushing and Popping is O(1) and Searching element by value is O(n).